Paxony/sqlalchemy-challenge/README.md

 - Precipitation Analysis

--Design a query to retrieve the last 12 months of precipitation data.
+- Design a query to retrieve the last 12 months of precipitation data.

--Select only the date and prcp values.
+- Select only the date and prcp values.

 - Load the query results into a Pandas DataFrame and set the index to the date column.